Table of Contents

-Your principal concern should be the security of your website and your users.
+Your principal concern should always be the security of your website and your users.

 HTTP (Hyper Text Transfer Protocol) is the protocol for requesting and sending data between a client and a server.
 The "S" in HTTPS stands for "secure."
 It means that the data being transferred is encrypted by SSL/TLS.

-These technical reasons are surpassed by the fact that visitors will perceive your site as less secure if it lacks the happy green padlock.
+These technical reasons are surpassed by the fact that visitors will perceive your site as less secure if it lacks the happy (sometimes green) padlock in the address bar.
 Fortunately, you can often deploy HTTPS for free, depending on your host or platform.
 LetsEncrypt offers free SSL certificates, and Certbot offers scripts to renew your certificate.

 There are a host of things you need to do if you're on WordPress.
-Because the platform powers 34% of websites, it's the most frequent target for attacks.
-For reference, hssonline.org has been hacked (2016) and attacked frequently.
-At the most basic level, you need to keep WordPress and your plugins up to date, as outdated plugins are often exploited.
+Because the platform powers ~34% of websites, it's the most frequent target for attacks.
+At the most basic level, you need to keep WordPress and your plugins up to date, as outdated installations and plugins are often exploited.
 If a plugin is deprecated, you need to delete it and find a replacement.
 Security plugins like WordFence will alert you of plugins that need to be updated, as well as handle other aspects of securing your site.

 Ensure you have a regular and reliable backup solution in place.
 If you're hacked or "ransomwared" or suffer some kind of calamity, will you be able to recover your data?
 I use the UpdraftPlus plugin on WordPress, which automatically back ups site content to cloud storage.

 The General Data Protection Regulation (GDPR) went into effect in May 2018.
 It's a regulation to protect personal data, obviously, which affects any website that has users from the EU.
-That means that an EU user who lives in the US, e.g., is still protected by these regulations.
+That means that an EU user who lives in the US is still protected by these regulations.

 There is far more to the GDPR, its unintended consequences, and additional guidelines for implementation.
 See the articles and resources below.